Passport application procedures have changed to increase the security of travel documents.

 All passport applicants at the Embassy of Sweden in Washington must be digitally photographed and fingerprinted on site at the time of the application.

-Applications may no longer be submitted at the honorary consulates in the U.S., except for the Consulate General in New York and when the Embassy of Sweden in Washington DC.
+Applications may be submitted at the Consulate General in New York and the Embassy of Sweden in Washington DC.
 We also offer application services at some honorary consulates in the U.S. on certain dates through the mobile passport station.

 Passport Appointments - Book Online